-The Spanish omelette (“tortilla”) is the perfect weeknight meal, and it’s even better the next day as leftovers!
+The Spanish tortilla is the perfect weeknight meal, and it’s even better the next day as leftovers!

-My husband introduced me to Spanish omelettes (also known as tortillas) years ago when we were first dating, and I fell for them immediately.
+My husband introduced me to the Spanish tortilla, a type of egg and potato omelet, years ago when we were first dating, and I fell for them immediately.

 Unlike a flat Mexican tortilla, a Spanish tortilla is a thick omelet, made with thinly sliced potatoes and diced onions and sometimes peas and garlic.

 It’s a trick that works perfectly when it works… and ends up in disaster when it doesn’t!

 In the recipe below, I’ll walk you through two different styles; one with the inverted flip if you’re the adventurous sort, and the other if you feel like just slipping the Spanish

 The “flip” might sound complicated, but it’s not!

 I love using peas in my tortilla although it drives my husband crazy; he’s a purist and likes only eggs, onions, olive oil, and potatoes.
 You can choose to leave the peas in or not- it won’t change the cook time if you leave them out.